CreasolTech/DomBusGateway/README.md

 ## How does DomBusGateway work?

-Once executed, using the command _python3 dombusprotocol.py &_ , it opens one or more serial ports connected to DomBus modules (to get a reliable large network, it's possible to divide the DomBus network in trunks with 20-30 modules/each, or divide the building by floors/zones).
-It's also possible to use WiFi/LAN RS485 modules that provide a virtual serial interface, to get a wireless connection between the main controller where DomBusProtocol gateway runs, and RS485 port physically connected to the DomBus modules.
+Once executed, using the command _python3 dombusgateway.py &_ , it opens one or more serial ports connected to DomBus modules (to get a reliable large network, it's possible to divide the DomBus network in trunks with 20-30 modules/each, or divide the building by floors/zones).
+It's also possible to use WiFi/LAN RS485 modules that provide a virtual serial interface, to get a wireless connection between the main controller where DomBusateway runs, and RS485 port physically connected to the DomBus modules.

 If MQTT is enabled, it opens a connection to the MQTT broker to exchange data (sending device states and reading command from the domotic controller).

-If TELNET port is enabled, the user can connect DomBusProtocol to show the network of modules and set configuration parameters for each module.
+If TELNET port is enabled, the user can connect DomBusGateway to show the network of modules and set configuration parameters for each module.
 DomBus modules usually have configurable I/Os, for example a I/O should be configured as digital input, analog input, counter, energy counter, and so on, and this configuration can be done by Telnet.

 **The software is still experimental, in development stage**